|Assignee:||Adam Sutton||% Done:|

 5. if the recording has started, continue scanning eit to see if event stop changes, if so, update autorec, including current stop recording time

-#4 Updated by Harald Nehring about 1 year ago
+#4 Updated by Harald Nehring almost 2 years ago

 Now that you mention it - I made an assumption on tuner use for parallel recordings on the same channel, most possible only one tuner is used for that.
 I have 6 tuners in my setup, so I get confused at times

 I tried "running state" and it worked cool for a couple of recordings so far.
 I have nothing to "wake up" as my server runs 24/7.